 Cons:

-Message alerts aren’t reliable and can delay communication Some CRM systems don’t work well with it Prices are high and go up with extra features Search doesn’t work well and support is hit-or-miss Basic social media management tools
+Message alerts aren’t reliable and thus may delay communication Some CRM systems don’t work well with it Prices are high and go up with extra features Search doesn’t work well and support is hit-or-miss Basic social media management tools

 Podium pricing